emotional-expressions-lab/eNVBs-of-Winning-and-Losing/docs/README.md

 trace) and a robust MANOVA (modified ANOVA-type statistic with a bootstrap p-value) are additionally computed.

-Data completeness (the number of FaceReader-analysed frames per athlete-event, and the number retained as valid after excluding face-detection and model-fit failures) is reported by `scripts/frame_retention_per_participant.R`.
+Frame-leel diagnostics (the number of FaceReader-analysed frames per athlete-event, and the number retained as valid after excluding face-detection and model-fit failures) are reported by `scripts/frame_retention_per_participant.R`.
 It covers only the final analysed sample: the set of participants is taken from the analysis-ready files, and frame counts are joined from the aggregator output on `Participant_Name_Full`.
 It writes a per-participant table and a per timepoint x